Scientific: Abelia x grandiflora

 5-24

-USDA 7 (freezes to ground each year), 8 (deciduous), 9 (semi-evergreen) - 11
+USDA 7 (freezes to ground each year), 8 (deciduous), 9 (semi-evergreen)-11 (evergreen)

 Temperature: Tolerant

-Light: Full to partial sun
+Light: Full to partial sun, no reflected western sun in Phoenix.

-Soil: Tolerant of soil alkalinity
+Soil: Somewhat tolerant of soil alkalinity (soil pH up to 8.2).

-Propagation: Mostly by cutting, some seed
+Propagation: Mostly by cutting, some seed.

-Disease and pests: None
+Disease and Pests: None